Ladakh The Hard Way: By Road

 My bus seat on the Delhi-Manali highway had various lumps and it refused to recline properly.
 And I was paying a premium price (Rupees 500, $11.50) for traveling in a luxury bus!
 There are some top end AC Volvo buses that ply on the same route but they cost even more and do not fit in my budget.
 We stayed for two days in Manali and then started for Leh.

 Manali to Leh: A Test of Endurance

-There are many tour operators in Manali and all will do booking for jeeps or buses to Leh.
+There are many tour operators in Manali and all will do the booking for jeeps or buses from Ladakh to Leh.
 The government buses also ply on the route.
-The buses take a night halt at Kelong, whereas jeeps can complete the entire stretch of 475 kilometers (295 miles) on really difficult roads at one go.
+The buses take a night halt at Kelong, whereas Jeeps can complete the entire stretch of 475 kilometers (295 miles) on really difficult roads at one go.

 We did not pre-book our tickets to Leh.
 We asked around in a few travel agents and found that prices could vary by a margin of 200 ($4.50) rupees from shop to shop.
 A jeep ticket can cost anything between 800 to 1100 rupees ($18 to $25).

 The back seats cost less, for the obvious reason that you get really danced around on the route if you occupy one.
 The middle and the front seats cost the same in a jeep.
 One can also book an entire jeep but it is costly at rupees 10,000 ($ 227) upwards for one way, then you might as well fly.
 If one desires, the jeep option is also available with a night halt.